Gator Engineering at Santa Fe

 - An engineering design and programming class developed just for this program and taught by a UF engineering faculty member

 - Access to many UF services once admitted as a UF student as early as after the first fall term

-- Access to the Gateway to the Gators, a hub for UF on the Santa Fe campus
+- Access to the UF@SF Center, a hub for UF on the SF campus

-- Participation in Herbert Wertheim College of Engineering events, including fall events, such as the Engineering New Student Convocation and the Engineering New Student Welcome
+- Participation in Herbert Wertheim College of Engineering events such as the Engineering New Student Welcome

 - Participation in many of the UF student organizations (once admitted to UF)